All Episodes

 If I test positive, I want to know where I can go to get monoclonal antibodies.

-Uh do you advise and do you advise that I do that?
+Do you advise that I do that?

 But they feel a dramatic difference.

-But that but that's taken early.
+But that's taken early.

-That's within I I suggest get them infused or take the shots within the first 48 hours.
+I suggest get them infused or take the shots within the first 48 hours.

 Our federal government isn't telling everybody to do that instead of just take the shot.

-Well, because they have one size fits all medicine.
+Well, because they have one size-fits-all medicine.

-And we are not vaccinated.
+We are not vaccinated.

 We chose not to.